 How is lung cancer treated?

-About one-third of lung cancer patients are diagnosed with localized disease that may be treated by either surgical resection or, if the patient is not a candidate for full surgical resection, with definitive radiotherapy.
-Very early stage disease can be treated with stereotactic body radiation therapy (SBRT) an alternative to surgery in elderly or frail people or people who refuse surgery.
+About one-third of lung cancer patients are diagnosed with localized disease that may be treated by either surgical resection or, if the patient is not a candidate for full surgical resection or desires a non-invasive approach, with radiation therapy.
+Very early stage disease can be treated with stereotactic body radiation therapy (SBRT) as an alternative to surgery in elderly or frail people or people who refuse surgery.
 Another third of patients have disease that has already spread to the lymph nodes.
 In these cases, radiation therapy along with chemotherapy is used and occasionally surgery is performed.
 The remaining third of patients may have tumors that have already spread to other parts of the body via the blood stream and are typically treated with chemotherapy and sometimes with radiation therapy for the relief of symptoms.

 - Surgery consists of the removal of the tumor and a varying amount of surrounding lung tissue.
 It is the primary treatment for patients with early-stage cancer who are in good general health.
 The goal of surgery is to totally remove all the tumor cells and thereby provide a cure.
 Lung cancers tend to develop in some smokers more than 50 years of age, who very often have other lung disease or serious medical conditions that increase the risk of surgery.
 The extent of the operation is determined by the location and size of a lung tumor.
 Open thoracotomy or less invasive video-assisted thoracic surgery (VATS), or robotic assisted thoracic surgery (RATS) using smaller incisions, may be recommended for appropriately selected patients.